-Keys Description ATTN Request the host's attention to select a new activity.
-CLEAR Blanks all fields on the screen, except for the cursor, the separator line, and the operating status line.
-DEL Deletes characters at the cursor location.
+Keys Description DEL Deletes characters at the cursor location.
 The character to the right of the cursor shifts over one position to the left.
-DUP Duplicates the last field entry and display an .
-Pressing this key, when the cursor is not in an input field causes the input inhibited
+DUP Duplicates the last field entry and display an $$.
+Pressing this key, when the cursor is not in an input field causes the input inhibited indicator X to appear on the operating status line.

-ENTER

-ERASE INPUT

-FIELD -

-FIELD +

-FIELD EXIT

-HEX

-HOME

-INSERT

-JUMP

-$A \leftrightarrow A$ OR $\Box \leftrightarrow \Box$

-OUIT

-RESET

-indicator "X" to appear on the operating status line.
 To remove the symbol and unlock the keyboard, press RESET.

-Transmits information to the host.
+ENTER Transmits information to the host.
 This key does not change the keyboard shift status, but it does cancel the insert mode.

-Erases all input field entries on the screen and moves the cursor to the beginning of the first input field.
+ERASE INPUT Erases all input field entries on the screen and moves the cursor to the beginning of the first input field.
 If the screen has no input field, the cursor moves to row 1, column 1 of the screen, this key clears the screen and moves the cursor to row 1, column 1 of the same screen.

-This key's functions can vary depending on the system.
+FIELD - This key's functions can vary depending on the system.
 The key function is the same as the Field +, and Field Exit functions, except it is allowed only in numeric-only fields.
-This key inserts a "-" (minus) sign in the last position of the field.
+This key inserts a - (minus) sign in the last position of the field.
 An error will appear if the field is not programmed to accept negative numbers as input.

-Causes the cursor to exit an input field.
+FIELD + Causes the cursor to exit an input field.
 Null characters are inserted to the end of the field.
 When this key is pressed in a right adjust field, the data to the left of the cursor shifts to the right and the cursor advances to the next field.

-Causes the cursor to exit an input field.
+FIELD EXIT Causes the cursor to exit an input field.
 Null characters are inserted to the end of the field.
 When this key is pressed in a right adjust field, the data to the left of the cursor shifts to the right and the cursor advances to the next field.

-This function is available to enter the hexadecimal values for a character.
-Press the ALT-HEX keys, and then enter the corresponding hexadecimal value.
-For valid hexadecimal characters, use 1-9 and A-F for the first character and 0-9 and A-F except the second character.

-Note: Do not use "FF".

-Moves the cursor to the first input position on the screen, or row 1, column 1 of the screen.
+HOME Moves the cursor to the first input position on the screen, or row 1, column 1 of the screen.
 This action is host-dependent.

-Allows a character to be inserted into an existing input field without writing over existing data.
-If you attempt to insert more characters than nulls, the input inhibited indicator " X " appears in the status line and the keyboard will lock up.
-If this hap-pens, simply press RESET.
-The following keys also turns off the insert mode: Attn, Clear, Enter, SysReq, and F1-F24.
+INSERT Allows a character to be inserted into an existing input field without writing over existing data.
+If you attempt to insert more characters than nulls, the input inhibited indicator X appears in the status line and the keyboard will lock up.
+If this happens, simply press RESET.
+The following keys also turns off the insert mode: Clear, Enter, and F1-F24.
+QUIT Stops the printing operation and cancels the printing of the remainder of the file.

-Move from one session to another.

-Activates and deactivates the split screen mode.

-Stops the printing operation and cancels the printing of the remainder of the file.
 This key can also be used to abort a record/playback sequence.

-This key performs the following functions:

-- Exits the insert mode and removes the insert mode symbol (^).
+RESET This key performs the following functions: • Exits the insert mode and removes the insert mode symbol (^).
+Ends help/system request functions.
+Clears operator errors.
+Unlocks the keyboard and removes the input-inhibited (X) symbol.

-- Cancels a diacritic-mark key.

-- Ends help/system request functions.

-- Cancels a hex key.

-- Clears operator errors.

-- Unlocks the keyboard and removes the input-inhibited (X) symbol.

 RULE Toggles the rule cursor on and off.

-SETUP Enters the Local Setup mode.
 SYSREQ Varies on the host system.
 SysReq can do the following: Select and start an alternate job.
 Notify the host system that the display station is ready to select a new program.
 Request that the keyboard be unlocked so data can be entered.
-TEST Enters IBM test request from the AS/400 sign-on screen.
 HELP Requests host on-line help to: provide an explanation of current error conditions; or help from the system.
-ALT-SHIFT → Moves the cursor three positions to the right.
-ALT-SHIFT ← Moves the cursor three positions to the left.
-ROLL ♠ Moves the screen down in the listing.
-ROLL ↓ Moves the screen up in the listing
+ROLL † Moves the screen down in the listing.
+ROLL↓ Moves the screen up in the listing